JacSober/Mini-Wireshark-Projects/MiniProject1.md

 of it in a folder labled “PCAP Files” in the initial directory of your C: Drive.
 This will make it very easy to find the packet later.

-● What to do: Open the packet capture ( exercise 2025-01-22) in Wireshark.
+● Open the packet capture ( exercise 2025-01-22) in Wireshark.
-● Why it matters: Packet captures provide us with real-time network data, which helps us identify patterns and possible threats.
+● Packet captures provide us with real-time network data, which helps us identify patterns and possible threats.
-● How to do it:

 1. Open the packet capture in Wireshark.
 2. Go to Statistics > Conversations to see a summary of all the conversations (communications) between IP addresses.
 This will